 Fertile foot forever walking the earth)

+I write more on these connections in my blog post Frida y Julia, Guerrilla Goddesses and Guides.
 Perhaps channeling the spirit of these two mujeres and the energies of Yemaya and Oshun, less than two weeks after I began working on the mural, I learned I was pregnant again.
 My second son, Josef Elijah, was born on February 11, 2012, a week before what would have been Julia de Burgos' 97th birthday.

 This mural and its unveiling ceremony would not have been possible without: